vstinner/notes/old_projects.rst

 ====================

 * Hasard: pseudo-random number generator (PRNG) library.
+* Fusil: Fusil is a Python library used to write fuzzing programs.
+It includes fuzzers for Firefox, ClamAV, Mplayer, Python, etc. I am no more working actively on the project, but it still works.
 * aioeventlet: implementation of the asyncio API (PEP 3156) on top of eventlet.
 * aiogevent: implementation of the asyncio API (PEP 3156) on top of gevent.
 * astoptimizer: experimental optimizer for Python code working on the Abstract